TrevorJA/QPPQ_Streamflow_Prediction_Tutorial/README.md

 ## Streamflow Predictions in Ungauged Basins

-Predicting streamflow at ungauged locations is a classic problem in hydrology which has motivated significant research over the last several decades ([Hrachowitz et al., 2013](Hrachowitz, Markus, et al. "A decade of Predictions in Ungauged Basins (PUB)—a review." _Hydrological sciences journal_ 58.6 (2013): 1198-1255.)).
+Predicting streamflow at ungauged locations is a classic problem in hydrology which has motivated significant research over the last several decades ([Hrachowitz et al., 2013](https://www.tandfonline.com/doi/full/10.1080/02626667.2013.803183)).

 There are numerous different methods for performing predictions in ungauged basins, but here I focus on the common *QPPQ method*.